Part of a series on Super Mario. [View Related Entries]

 The uploader of the post has since stated that the post was meant as an April fool's joke and elaborated on this in an article he wrote for Nintendo World Report, called "Waluigi, We Hardly Knew Ye".
 In the second part of the article, titled "The Time I Fooled the World" He stated that he wanted to replicate the original Luigi rumors surrounding Super Mario 64 as a parody for the new generation and as a kind of homage to the rumors.
 The Waluigi model was made using LightWave 5.6 3D and Photoshop was used to insert the model into pictures of the game.

 On March 15th, 2013, YouTube user wwwwario posted an video which focused on the rumor.
 In the video, he presented some of the most famous and referenced theories and pieces of evidence that is frequently used to support the rumor, while also speaking about an episode that happened to himself, where one person sent him pictures of Waluigi in the game and claimed that the rumor was real.
 The video is a follow-up of a previous video he had uploaded.

 On July 22th, 2013. wwwwario uploaded the follow-up to the Waluigi video which concluded that, while he may have been planned at one point, Waluigi is not in Super Mario 64 DS.
 He presented such evidence such as Waluigi not being mentioned in the game's code, Waluigi not being seen in any of the Super Mario 64 DS Beta videos and that it would be impossible for a secret character to be hidden for 9 years.

 Wwwwario later uploaded 2 more videos about the Waluigi rumor.
 One of the videos showed how it was possible how to edit images of Super Mario 64 DS to have Waluigi in them, which explains the many fake pictures used as evidence to support the rumor.
-The other video is a song about the rumors, but has since been removed from the channel.
+The other video was a song about the rumors, but has since been removed from the channel.